July 21, 2025 City Council Minutes

 Communications:

-- Big thank you from the Mountain Iron-Buhl 2024 class for the donation to their All-Night Grad Party.
+- Thank you from the Mountain Iron-Buhl Class of 2025for the support of their All Night Grad Party

 MINUTES